Healthy doughnuts? Breakfast just got better with these paleo-friendly coconut flour doughnuts! These are also egg-free and dairy-free. Enjoy!

 Note from Tiffany: These coconut flour doughnuts were made by Heather of Cook It Up Paleo!
+[Note: Heather’s site is no longer active].
 Heather was kind enough to share this recipe with Coconut Mama readers.
 Enter Heather…

 My family has quite few food allergies, such as gluten, dairy, and eggs.
 My blog is dedicated to recipes that are paleo-friendly and meet other allergen-free requirements, that still taste amazing!
-I create recipes for AIP, nut-free, coconut-free, vegan, and more.
+I create recipes for Autoimmune Protocol (AIP), nut-free, coconut-free, vegan, and more.

 This recipe is for those who cannot eat eggs or nuts, plus it has a vegan option.
 Sometimes you just want a vanilla cake doughnut; no matter what your dietary restrictions!
 These doughnuts bake up fluffy and delicious!
 They’re the perfect dessert or brunch treat.